nickassafkirk/hygge_houseplants/README.md

 The second core goal for this project was to enable site administrators to have to key functionalities to view, add, edit and delete products and other site content.

-for future development phases of this project, the main focus will be to add additional functionality for returning users and creating an admin panel where site admins can update site infiramtion in bulk.
+For future development phases of this project, the main focus will be to add additional functionality for returning users and creating an admin panel where site admins can update site infiramtion in bulk.

+#### Features to be added:

+1. While the project has been built to handle product quantities and inventory control, at present the application has not been set up to update the product quantity in the databse once a successful order has been placed.
+While great care has been taken to ensure product are not over sold up until checkout, I chose not to reduce the quantity of an item in teh database while this is still a educational project, so that people can test the site without everything becoming sold out.

+1. Improved frond form validation to be added.
+I'd like to add dynamic helper texts and error messages on all site forms to provide a better user experience when things go wrong.
+Unfortunately it was not possible to roll these features out due to the time limits for this project.

+1. Add a blog section with basic text editing functionality for the main post text area.

+1. Complete about page to build user trust and provide greater site context.

+1. Add all social media CRUD functionality to single admin panel.

+1. Add all product, category, collection CRUD functionality to a dedicated products admin panel.

+1. Add order fulfilment updates: "Your item is on it's way" email etc...

 ---
 ### Structure